sqlxpert/lights-off-aws/README.md

   Lights Off. `/*` at the end of this organization path stands for child OUs, if any.
 Do not use a path less specific than `"o-ORG_ID/*"` .

-If an EC2 instance does not start as scheduled, a KMS key permission error is possible.
+If an EC2 instance does not start as scheduled, a KMS key permissions error is possible.

 </details>